 Out of the top things that stress out people the most, work and finances are in the top three.
-The other is anxiety about the future, but I think most of that anxiety if really investigated, could be traced back to unhappiness with work or finances.
+The other is anxiety about the future, but I think most of that anxiety, if really investigated, could be traced back to unhappiness with work or finances.
 As a business owner and former employee of various industries, I have seen firsthand how stressful the workplace can be.
-In my experience, very very few people are actually satisfied with their workplace and much of that dissatisfaction comes from the culture of the business itself.
-A business is really only made up of two things; people and a culture.
-Both of them affect each other.
+In my experience, very few people are actually satisfied with their workplace and much of their dissatisfaction comes from the culture of the business itself.
+A business is really only made up of two things—people and a culture.
+Both affect each other.
 People create the culture, but the culture can change if people’s attitudes change or new people are brought into the culture.
 With that in mind, here are the biggest diseases that will destroy a business culture and lead to a decline in sales and happiness amongst staff.

-“Not my job disease”- This may be the worst and most common of them all.
+“Not my job” disease—This may be the worst and most common of them all.
 I would venture to say every workplace I’ve ever been a part of has a fair share of employees who do not even try to help our their coworkers or employers because they consider a certain task to not be in their job description.
 Not only are these people not willing to go the extra mile to help out, they won’t even go the first mile.
 The person who only does the bare minimum to keep their job destroys the culture because the attitude is infectious.
 Soon, others will say the same thing.
 What these people do not realize is that a business is like a ship—if things are going well, the ship can hold extra personnel and cargo for a time.
 But, if things begin to turn downward, only the people who are absolutely necessary to the survival of the ship will be a part of the crew.
-The others will be let go.
 Those who consistently refuse to go the extra mile to help out the crew will be among the first to be let go.

 Perhaps the most important reason for great communication is that people thrive when they feel they are a part of something special.
 They need to be reminded what the mission is, what needs to be done, how it should be done, who needs to do it and why it is important that tasks are accomplished.
 Much like a relationship, all parties need to feel like there is an open line of communication so that growth can occur, both for the individuals and the company as a while.
 Without it, employees will begin to resent the business and other staff and the business will suffer.

 There you have it.
-There are of course other attitudes and behaviors that will destroy a workplace culture, but these are my top seven.
+There are, of course, other attitudes and behaviors that will destroy a workplace culture, but these are the most important to recognize and correct.
 At the end of the day, a workplace culture can be as great or as poor as the people who comprise it want it to be.
 If you want to be a part of an incredible workplace, make sure it does not suffer from the above listed problems.
 Moreover, make sure that you are not guilty of the attitudes listed.